 (4) all personnel records of agency employees.

-(e) DADS may propose to deny an application to renew, or revoke or suspend, an initial license for the reasons specified in §97.15(c) of this chapter (relating to Issuance of an Initial License).
+(e) HHSC may propose to deny an application to renew, or revoke or suspend, an initial license for the reasons specified in §558.15(c) of this chapter (relating to Issuance of an Initial License).

-(f) An agency is not required to request an initial survey in accordance with subsection (a)(2) of this section if the agency is exempt from the survey as specified in §97.503 of this subchapter (relating to Exemption From a Survey).
-To demonstrate that it is exempt, the agency must send the accreditation documentation from JCAHO or CHAP to the DADS designated survey office no later than six months after the effective date of its license.
+(f) An agency is not required to request an initial survey in accordance with subsection (a)(2) of this section if the agency is exempt from the survey as specified in §558.503 of this subchapter (relating to Exemption From a Survey).
+To demonstrate that it is exempt, the agency must send the accreditation documentation from the accreditation organization to the HHSC designated survey office no later than six months after the effective date of its license.

-(g) If an agency receives written notice of accreditation from JCAHO or CHAP after the agency submits a written request to DADS for an initial licensure survey, the agency may demonstrate that it is exempt from the survey by sending the accreditation documentation to the DADS designated survey office before DADS arrives at the agency to conduct an initial survey.
+(g) If an agency receives written notice of accreditation from the accreditation organization after the agency submits a written request to HHSC for an initial licensure survey, the agency may demonstrate that it is exempt from the survey by sending the accreditation documentation to the HHSC designated survey office before HHSC arrives at the agency to conduct an initial survey.

 §558.523.
 Personnel Requirements for a Survey.